lorenzo-rovigatti/comp_bio_notes/enhanced.md

 In general, a reaction coordinate can be multidimensional, and sometimes it is useful, or even necessary, to define such complex variables.
 However, for the sake of simplicity here I will use unidimensional reaction coordinates, which will be designated by the symbol $\xi = \xi(\dofs)$.
 ```

 Once we have chosen a RC to characterise the reaction of interest, which is in general not an easy task, and an active area of research in itself, we can use it to describe the reaction.
-We can formally see how if we calculate the *partially integrated partition function* (see *e.g.* [](10.33011/livecoms.4.1.1583)) by integrating the Boltzmann factor over all the degrees of freedom at constant $\xi$, *viz.*:
+We can formally see how if we calculate the *partially-integrated partition function* (see *e.g.* [](10.33011/livecoms.4.1.1583)) by integrating the Boltzmann factor over all the degrees of freedom at constant $\xi$, *viz.*:

 $$
 Q(\xi) = \int_V e^{-\beta H(\dofs)} \delta(\xi - \xi(\dofs)) d\dofs,